 Recent insights at Penn Medicine are opening new avenues of research.
 Our scientists are exploring new techniques for transplanting pancreatic islet cells, while another research team is finding new ways to regenerate them.
-A recently discovered hormone has been shown to play a crucial role in regulating the use of insulin.
+What's more, a recently discovered hormone has been shown to play a crucial role in regulating the use of insulin.

-We count on our philanthropic partners to make it possible for us to pursue these and other promising new lines of investigation that will lead to a cure for diabetes.
+We count on our philanthropic partners to make it possible for us to pursue these and other promising new lines of investigation that may lead to a cure for diabetes.
+Given the dire projections of the prevalence of diabetes and obesity, there has never been a more urgent time to act to bolster IDOM's continuing successes in leading-edge research and therapuetic breakthroughs.
 We hope that you will want to be part of our continued progress.

-"For the vast majority of people, there won't be one gene that causes obesity or one gene that causes diabetes - there will be many, operating in pathways, interacting with environmental factors.
+"For the vast majority of people, there won't be one gene that causes diabetes -- there will be many, operating in pathways, interacting with environmental factors.
 People are different and develop diabetes for different reasons.
 The challenge for us is to identify and understand all those reasons, and devise unique, individualized diets and treatment plans."

-MITCHELL A. LAZAR, M.D., PH.D., Director of Penn's Institute for Diabetes, Obesity and Metabolism
+Mitchell A. Lazar, MD, PhD Director of Penn's Institute for Diabetes, Obesity and Metabolism

 We welcome your interest in the success of our efforts to prevent, reverse, and cure diabetes.
-For more information about Penn's Institute for Diabetes, Obesity and Metabolism or to make a gift, please contact Dawn Epstein at 215.898.3037
+For more information about Penn's Institute for Diabetes, Obesity and Metabolism or to make a gift, please contact Mary-Knight Young at (215) 746-2210.